Learn-Together-Pro/ComputerScience/dbms/concepts.md

 **All-or-nothing atomicity**: In this type of atomicity, a transaction is either completed in its entirety or not at all.
 If any part of the transaction fails, the entire transaction is rolled back and the database is left in the state it was in before the transaction began.

 **Atomicity with partial failure**: In this type of atomicity, a transaction can be partially completed even if some part of it fails.
 The completed part of the transaction is still committed to the database, while the failed part is rolled back.

-### Isolation : Read uncommitted / Read committed / Repeatable read / Serializable

-**Read uncommitted**: In this level of isolation, transactions are not isolated from each other, and a transaction can read uncommitted data from another transaction.
-This level provides no protection against dirty reads, non-repeatable reads, or phantom reads.

-**Read committed**: In this level of isolation, a transaction can only read committed data from other transactions.
-This level provides protection against dirty reads, but still allows non-repeatable and phantom reads.

-**Repeatable read**: In this level of isolation, a transaction can read data that has been committed by other transactions, but cannot read data that has been modified but not yet committed.
-This level provides protection against dirty reads and non-repeatable reads, but still allows phantom reads.

-**Serializable**: This is the highest level of isolation, where transactions are completely isolated from each other.
-A transaction can only read data that has been committed by other transactions, and no other transaction can modify the data until the transaction is complete.
-This level provides complete protection against dirty reads, non-repeatable reads, and phantom reads, but can result in slower performance due to locking.

-In summary, the differences between these levels of isolation are based on the degree of protection against different types of read inconsistencies and the level of concurrency that is allowed between transactions.

 ### Document-based database
 ...